RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/debuginfo/all/bdb.md

 	GET /v1/debuginfo/all/bdb/{int: bdb_uid}

-Fetch debuginfo from all nodes that are relevent to a given bdb uid.
+Fetch debuginfo from all nodes that are relevent to a given database UID.

 #### Required permissions